Khangnguyen04/Nail-Salon-Data/README.md

 * Import data into SQL Server
 * Insights:
-  * How many cities are in the data and what cities they?
+  * How many cities are in the data and what cities are they?
   * Highest-rated salons with four or more stars and 50 or more reviews?
   * Cheapest salon in each city
   * The city with the most salons